Ruptured Cranial Cruciate Ligament

-This procedure uses a similar approach to the TTA and addresses the long-term standing angle issue..
-With this surgery, the tibia is cut and rotated in such a way that the natural weight bearing of the dog actually stabilizes the knee joint.
-As before, the knee joint still must be opened and damaged meniscus removed.
+This procedure uses a similar approach to the TTA and addresses the long-term standing angle issue.
+With this surgery, the tibia is cut and rotated in such a way that the natural weight bearing of the dog actually stabilises the knee joint.
+As per the TTA, the knee joint still must be opened and damaged meniscus removed.
 The cruciate ligament remnants may or may not be removed depending on the degree of damage.

-When the crucial ligament ruptures, the medial (on the inner side of the knee) meniscus frequently tears and must either be removed, partly removed, or – ideally – repaired.
-This is generally done at the time of cruciate ligament surgery and we would be remiss not to mention it.
+When the crucial ligament ruptures, the medial (on the inner side of the knee) meniscus frequently tears and must either be removed, partly removed or ideally repaired.
+This is generally done at the time of cruciate ligament surgery.

 Pets with meniscal damage may have an audible clicking sound when they walk or when the knee is examined, but for a definitive diagnosis the menisci must actually be inspected during surgery.
 It is difficult to access the menisci and thus repairing a tear in the meniscus is problematic; furthermore, poor blood supply to the menisci also makes good healing less likely.
 For these reasons, removal of the damaged portion of the meniscus is the most common surgical choice.
 This leaves some meniscus behind to distribute the compression load on the knee but removes the painful, ineffective portion.

 At Vet HQ we remove the damaged section and perform a meniscal release if it is indicated.
-If the meniscus is not damaged we prefer to leave the meniscus as it provides significant protection to the joint and reduces ongoing osteoarthritis.
+If the meniscus is not damaged, we prefer to leave the meniscus, as it provides significant protection to the joint and reduces ongoing osteoarthritis.
 There is a small 3-6% chance of late meniscal damage after surgery.
-If this occurs a small surgery is required to remove the meniscus.
-We feel it is better to in a small number of cases have to repeat surgery than to remove the meniscus in all cases (which some surgeons do) and loose the protection it offers.
+If this occurs, a small surgery is required to remove the meniscus.
+We feel it is better, in a small number of cases, to have to repeat surgery than to remove the meniscus in all cases (which some surgeons do) and loose the protection it offers.